captionpoint/captionpoint-plays/THE-ROOMMATE.md

 How would you like to pay less for your cable?
 ---
 ## ROBYN:
-I'd like that a lot.
+I’d like that a lot.
 ---
 ## SHARON:
 Okay!
 ---
-Well that's good.
+Well, that’s good.
 ---
-I'd like that too.
+I’d like that too.
 ---
 Give me your credit card.
 ---